VIII. Supplies and Operating Expenses

 3. Qualification of Vendor: All vendors providing supplies, equipment, or services should be reputable firms having demonstrated capacity to produce or provide supplies, equipment, services, and other items within a reasonable time or within specific time limits established by the purchaser.
 Vendors should be subject to disqualification if they misrepresent quality, quantity, or price of what is being purchased.
 Vendors that exceed reasonable time limits should also be disqualified.

-Complete all purchase orders in triplicate.
-They must include the date, vendor name, type, quantity, price of supplies and equipment, and other items to be purchased.
+4. Purchase Orders: Purchase orders can reduce misunderstandings, errors, and duplicate payments.
+They should include the date, vendor name, type, quantity, price of supplies and equipment, and other items to be purchased.
 A staff member officially designated to sign purchase orders should sign each order and submit the original to the vendor.
 File the first copy numerically; it constitutes an official authorization for disbursement after the order has been satisfactorily filled.

 1. Receipt of supplies and equipment should be certified by a staff member who has been assigned responsibility for receipt of all purchased items.
 Deliveries should be compared against the second copy of the purchase order and packing slip or invoice and should be examined for conformance to specifications in the order.
 The packing slip or invoice and the second copy of the purchase order should be signed if the delivery conforms to the purchase order.
 (If the invoice does not accompany the delivery of goods, the signed packing slip should be compared to the invoice prior to the invoice being approved for payment.)
 The invoice, requisition, and second copy of the purchase order should be filed in invoice date order, alphabetically by vendor name.